0xpsilocyber/0xpsilocyber.github.io/content/infosec/welcome-to-my-reality.md

 So here's where we get a little heavy I suppose.

 ### Where I Come From
 I was born and raised in San Antonio, Texas.
 I did not come from wealth, nor did I come from a family with any sort of professional AND/OR formal education.
-My father was a gangster, worked the streets, utilized our familial ties to cartel interests to be part of and engaged with underworld markets.
-My mother, not much better, was drawn into that same life, growing up around shootings, drug deals, was just a normal part of life for me.
+My father was a gangster, worked the streets, utilized our familial ties to cartel interests to be part of and engage with underworld markets.
+My mother, -- not much better, -- was drawn into that same life.
+Growing up around shootings, drug deals, was just a normal part of life for me.

 As you can imagine, my parents didn't really raise me.
-I was tossed between whomever in my family would take responsibility for me week over week; if I recall correctly, I believe I was about *10 years old when my grandmother took me into a her small ranch* out in Lytle/Atascosa Texas.
+I was tossed between whomever in my family would take responsibility for me week over week; if I recall correctly, I believe I was about **10 years old** when my grandmother took me into a her small ranch out in Lytle/Atascosa Texas.
 It was my **first time** with **my own bedroom**, if that gives you any indication of the life I had lead up until that point.

 Growing up, I spent much of my time alone. -- As a neurodiverse child in this environment, --  I found my own way to keep busy and distracted from..
-Well the hell that was my childhood.
+The hell that was my childhood.

 That spurred particularly in my **interest w/ computers.** You see, my parents would show up **occasionally** in my life, and would love bomb me with gifts either via illicit gains or to *act* as well as they could to emulate paternal instincts.
 It wasn't until I was much older that I saw this for what it was.

 So every now and then, my father/mother would show up with a game console, or a computer, it was the only way they seemed to know to communicate with me.
 And well, to be frank, I am grateful they did that, because I would not be where I am without access to such tools.
 But beyond that, I had little in terms of life guidance, mentorship, I figured out a lot on my own...
 Little did I know that figuring shit out on my own, would be the primary theme of the life I have lived up until now.